 No alerts when issues are assigned

 A new issue comes in and you or another team member logs it in the spreadsheet, but assigns it to someone else.
 How do they know they have a new issue?
-If they sit near you, you might just tell them.
-Or send them a quick email, or instant message, or text, or even a phone call.
-Different kinds of issues and different circumstances mean any or all of those methods may get utilized.
-However, with no consistency, things invariably fall through the cracks.
+You might tell them by sending them a quick email, or instant message, or text, or even a phone call.
+But with any manual process, human error invariably can cause things to fall through the cracks.

 No notifications when updates occur

 When your customer or end user sends you their issue, you want to acknowledge it in some way.
 You might even have auto-responders on your email, or called responses that your team manually sends out when they put the issue into the spreadsheet.
 However, when your team works towards the resolution of the issue, are they notifying the submitter along the way?
-Picking up the phone and giving them updates?
-Unless it’s your company CEO or your number one customer, the answer is not likely.
-Maybe you’re sending them an email on the resolution, but other than manually sending emails or making calls, there’s no automatic notification for your submitters.
+Maybe you’re sending them an email on the resolution, but there’s no automatic notification for your submitters.
+That’s another manual process your team has to keep track of.

 There has to be better way, right?
-There is – it’s issue tracking software like Issuetrak that’s designed to help you work smarter, not harder.
+Luckily, there is: issue tracking software like Issuetrak is designed to help you work smarter, not harder.
 Read more details about how Issuetrak solves these pain points.

-If any of these pain points resonate with you and you’re ready to move beyond the static nature of spreadsheets, see how Issuetrak can work for you and talk to one of our product experts today!
+If any of these problems resonate with you and you’re ready to move beyond the static nature of spreadsheets, see how Issuetrak can work for you and talk to one of our product experts today!